Quantum Computing Applications for Flight Trajectory Optimization: Single-source Shortest Path

 We can put our techniques together to present a modified version of Dijkstra's algorithm that uses a quantum computing-assisted minima finding function and leverages GPU multithreading to parallelize weight recalculation.
 Our modifications are highlighted in green, in the Algorithm 3.
 Recall that in the original Dijkstra, the time complexity of $\mathcal{O}(V^2)$ arises from the minima finding step and the update step.

 In our algorithm, the update step vanishes because its constant complexity is dominated by the minima finding terms.
-Leaving us with time complexity $\mathcal{O}(\sqrt{C}\times (L-1)$), where $C$ is the cardinality of the graph, and $L$ is the number of original waypoints in the graph.
-For our graph, the total amount of vertices is $V = C \times (L-1)$.
+Leaving us with time complexity $\mathcal{O}(\sqrt{C} \times L)$, where $C$ is the cardinality of the graph(number of nodes in the intermediate layers), and $L$ is the number of nodes in the historical graph, used for meshgrid generation (which also corresponds to the number of layers in the final graph).
+For our graph, the total amount of vertices is $V = C \times (L - 2) + 2$.
 Thus we have an improvement of $\sqrt{C}$, when compared to the original Dijkstra's algorithm, which uses unsorted lists as its priority queue.